What Are The Common Mistakes Committed After An Arrest?

 Will I Have A Criminal Court Appearance In The First Month After An Arrest?

 In misdemeanor cases, the first court date is within 30 days of an arrest, sometimes longer.
 Initially, felony cases will have shorter court dates.
 You might have a bond hearing, and one or two other court dates within the first month of an arrest with felony charges, but after that, they are about a month apart.
+Our Criminal Defense attorney in Illinois is well-versed in this area of law.

 How Often Should I Expect To Meet With An Attorney In The First Month Following An Arrest?